-A central motivation for building a modernized rendering engine for AMBF was to surpass the graphical quality restrictions of our previous implementation.
+A central motivation for building a modernized rendering engine for dynamic simulation was to surpass the graphical quality restrictions of our previous implementation, AMBF.
 In the context of surgical simulations, realistic visualizations play an important role in both operator training and machine learning.
-The following section describes the graphical improvements that were implemented in AMBF-Vulkan.
+The following section describes the graphical improvements that were implemented in FIRE-3DV.